-California lawmakers seeks details on Newsom's $1 billion mask deal with Chinese manufacturer
+California lawmakers seek details on Newsom's $1 billion mask deal with Chinese manufacturer

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.